WCSCourses/ViralBioinfLAC2022/Modules/NGS_file_formats_and_QC.md

 ## SAM and BAM

-A SAM file (usually named *.sam) is used to represent aligned sequences.
-It is particularly useful for storing the results of aligning genomic or transcriptomic sequence reads aligned against a reference genome sequence.
-The BAM file format is a compressed form of SAM.
+A **SAM file** (usually named *.sam) is used to represent aligned sequences.
+It is particularly useful for storing the results of genomic or transcriptomic sequence reads aligned against a reference genome sequence.
+The **BAM file** format is a compressed form of SAM.
 This has the disadvantage that it is not readable by a human but has the advantage of being smaller than the corresponding SAM file and thus easier to share and copy between locations.

 You can read about SAM and BAM formats here:
  - Li, H., Handsaker, B., Wysoker, A., Fennell, T., Ruan, J., Homer, N., Marth, G., Abecasis, G., Durbin, R., & 1000 Genome Project Data Processing Subgroup (2009).
 The Sequence Alignment/Map format and SAMtools. *Bioinformatics*, **25**, 2078–2079. https://doi.org/10.1093/bioinformatics/btp352 and
 -  [https://samtools.github.io/hts-specs/SAMv1.pdf](https://samtools.github.io/hts-specs/SAMv1.pdf).

-We can view BAM files graphically using a specialised genome browser software such as:
+We can view BAM files graphically using specialised genome browsers software such as (we will be working with these in Module 7):
 - [IGV](https://igv.org/)
 - [Tablet](https://ics.hutton.ac.uk/tablet/)
 - [Artemis / BAMview](http://sanger-pathogens.github.io/Artemis/BamView/)